North Shore Community Calendar

 Saturday, March 28

-hamilton: Learn the murky secrets beneath our local waters, 1 p.m., at Hamilton-Wenham Public Library, 14 Union St. With Capt.
+hamilton: Ship wrecks of the North Shore, 1 p.m., at Hamilton-Wenham Public Library, 14 Union St. With Capt.
 Ray Bates, author of two books on the subject.
 Free to the public.
-978-468-5577 * hwlibrary.org
+Call 978-468-5577 or visit hwlibrary.org.

 Monday, March 30